 The specific type of board you create doesn’t matter.
 The important thing is to create this visualization board to show you the reason why you want to stick to your budget.

-Your dream board could have a picture of a gorgeous house, a nice car, a graduation cap, or some stylized internet mock-up that signifies debt freedom.
+Your dream board could have a picture of a gorgeous house, a nice car, a graduation cap, or some stylized internet mockup that signifies debt freedom.

 You’re highly unlikely to stick to a budget that’s too strict.
 Let yourself order that latte from time to time.
 Turn special treats or indulgences into a celebration.

-You’re more likely to stay on track if you set different milestones along the way.
-Perhaps when you save your first $100, you can make a Facebook update or a blog post celebrating your progress.
+Let’s imagine your savings goal is $5,000.
+That might feel like a huge number.
+Such a big goal can be overwhelming.
+You’re more likely to stay on track if you set milestones along the way.
+Perhaps when you save your first $100, make a social media update or a blog post celebrating your progress.
 When you reach $500, or your first $1,000, make time to enjoy your success.